 Our approach to these situations is defined by many factors.
 A lot of it has to do with your upbringing.
 What you were exposed to as a child will often be what you measure your experiences by.
 Things like your relationship with your parents, the neighborhood you grew up in, and the schools you went to have a drastic impact on how you process and handle stressful situations.
 The more you endure the more resilient you become.
 Take getting a tattoo for example.
 Some people endure hours under the needle with ease while others cry out in pain.
 We all have different thresholds for what we can and can’t take.
 The more stress you’re exposed to the more resilient you become.
-I am not suggesting that people who didn’t grow up around violence are less resilient, but again, you build a good immune system when you have the antibodies in your blood.
+I am not suggesting that people who didn’t grow up around violence are less resilient, but like our immune system, exposure to various allergens, bacteria and viruses improves it when you have the antibodies in your blood.

-Resilient people have a tendency to see difficulties as challenges rather than obstacles and they respond with action and take responsibility for the outcome.
-In my opinion, optimism is the key, to sanity when you have to deal with hardship.
+Resilient people have a tendency to see difficulties as challenges rather than obstacles and they respond with action and take responsibility for the outcomes.
+In my opinion, optimism is the key to sanity when you have to deal with hardships.
 This sentiment is reflected in the age-old adage “What doesn’t kill you makes you stronger.”
 An important factor in building true mental toughness is knowing when the correct response is to fight and when the answer is flight.

 As you experience more in life the ability to predict outcomes would be more refined.
 Many of us can fall into the trap of overthinking.
 Our minds race around everything in a situation that can go wrong filling us with fear and anxiety.
 It’s rare that we let our minds toggle over everything that can go right in a situation.
 Even in the face of a bleak outcome, a resilient person will find a way.
 In order to properly assess a situation’s outcome, we must first ask ourselves a simple question.
 Is my response a product of facts or anxiety?
 Once you determine if a threat is real or not you’ll be able to come to a solution on how to handle it more easily.
 It’s important to remember that our minds are powerful tools and we can become tremendously strong if we don’t cripple ourselves with negative thoughts.